-Reputation, compliance and conduct risk
+People, conduct and culture risk

 This risk relates to the risk of damage to the Vhi brand and loss of customers, the risk of detriment to customers and impairment to the Company's business model, reputation and financial condition and the risk that the Company's actions adversely affect its customers.
+Culture is managed actively by the EMT and monitored by the Risk Management Function.